Translators and Interpreters for Children of LEP Parents

 The IDEA requires the Chicago Public School System (CPS) to provide FAPE to qualified children with disabilities in accordance with their individualized education program (IEP).
 The IEP is an educational plan for the disabled child, prepared by CPS officials, teachers, and the child’s parents.
 Under the federal law, parents must be afforded a meaningful participation in the IEP process and must consent for the child to receive special education services and appropriate evaluations.
 “Consent” requires that “[t]he parent has been fully informed of all information relevant to the activity for which consent is sought, in his or her native language, or through another mode of communication.”
 Additionally, all notices to parents must be “in the native language of the parents, unless it clearly is not feasible to do so.”
 Likewise, CPS “must take whatever action is necessary to ensure that the parent understands the proceedings of the IEP Team meeting, including arranging for an interpreter for parents with deafness or whose native language is other than English.”

-The Need for Academic Translation and Interpretation Services
+Academic Translation and Interpretation Services in All Languages

 The CPS conducts a Home Language Survey of all CPS student households to determine the primary language used in the household and to identify which parents will require an interpreter.
 According to the CPS, there were 52,093 students who had IEPs.
 Forty-two percent of those students had LEP parents.
 Of the households with LEP parents, “[o]ver 19,000 . . . communicated in Spanish, over 300 in Polish, almost 300 in Arabic, and almost 200 in Chinese.”
 Despite having this information, and notwithstanding federal law requiring translation and interpretation services, the CPS has no policy or formal practice for providing the interpretation and document translation services that federal law requires.